touying-typ/touying/themes/default.typ

 /// #show: default-theme.with(aspect-ratio: "16-9", config-colors(primary: blue))`
 /// ```
 ///
-/// - `aspect-ratio` is the aspect ratio of the slides.
+/// - aspect-ratio (string): The aspect ratio of the slides.
 Default is `16-9`.
 #let default-theme(
   aspect-ratio: "16-9",
   ..args,